 - Pricing pressures.
 Content mills and bidding sites in particular have ruined the pricing structure in our industry, but it’s also all of the freelancers who are willing to work for pennies on the dollar who are responsible for the downward trend.
 I feel like I’m swimming against the tide when I try to get a decent rate—and a lot more people are saying no.

 - Interest level.
-I’ve always joked about how I could tell I liked freelancing because the longest I’d ever held a corporate job was about 3 years, and I passed that many moons ago.
-But I have to be honest with myself: I’m just not that excited to do freelance projects anymore.
+I have to be honest with myself: I’m just not that excited to do freelance projects anymore.
 My dreams of being a professional baseball player may be long gone, but it’s time to do something other than be a freelance writer and editor.

 - Lost clients.
 I feel like I jinxed myself on this one by writing about freelance client diversity a few weeks ago.
 But this one, paired with the lack of good jobs mentioned in the first bullet, have made it difficult to keep my head above water.

 - Freelancing isn’t all it’s cracked up to be.
 We all talk about how great the freedom of freelancing is, and that’s probably one of the aspects I’ll miss the most.
-Freedom comes with a flip side, however, which is a ridiculous amount of responsibility!
+Freedom comes with a flip side, however, which is a ridiculous amount of responsibility.
+I’m tired of it.

 - Other interests.
 This is tough to admit, but I feel like I’m getting writer’s block more often.
 And let’s be honest: Editing is pretty boring unless you’re doing it on a really good book.
 So, it’s time to use the other parts of my brain.

 - Lost revenues.
 This one is probably attributable to the jinx factor, as well.
 I regret having written that semi-scathing post about the Freelancers Union’s #FreelanceIsntFree campaign.
 I recently suffered a nonpaying client, and I’ve come around to the idea the government absolutely should get involved in helping freelancers get paid.
+Even better would be if we could have a union to protect us!
 It’s not only the best answer, it’s the only answer.

 My books about freelancing will still be available on Amazon, and I will keep this blog running through the end of my hosting plan and/or the domain name, whichever comes first.
 I can’t remember.